abhidahal/reDHotKeys/README.md

 **Navigating** Cursor position|<kbd>E</kbd> = <kbd>End of the word</kbd><br><kbd>B</kbd> = <kbd>BEginning of the word</kbd>
 **Cursor** Placement into normal mode<br>*(going back to normal mode with cursor position )*|<kbd>A</kbd> = <kbd>End of the current letter</kbd><br><kbd>I</kbd> = <kbd>In the current position</kbd>

-> Note : CapsLock will toogle these commands, so when caps is on these keys will act as above<br>YOU WILL NOT BE ABLE TO USE THE NORMAL CAPSLOCK FUNCTIONALITY
+> Note : CapsLock will toogle these commands, so when caps is on these keys will act as above.
+> YOU WILL NOT BE ABLE TO USE THE NORMAL CAPSLOCK FUNCTIONALITY

 #